 A range of possible sanctions exist for cases of academic dishonesty.
-In addition to an academic penalty (determined by the faculty member), administrative sanctions may also be applied.
+In addition to an academic penalty (determined by the faculty member), educational and administrative sanctions may also be applied.

 It is important to understand that an administrative hearing officer cannot find a student responsible of academic dishonesty without a reasonable level of factual substantiation of the charge.
 The burden of responsibility for all violations of the Code of Conduct is preponderance, meaning it is more likely than not a violation occurred.
 The faculty member reporting the alleged violation is responsible for demonstrating that a student was academically dishonest.

-Similarly, students are prohibited from proposing and/or entering into an agreement with a faculty member to receive a grade of “F” or any reduced grade on an academic exercise or in the course so as to avoid being charged with a violation of the Academic Honesty Policy.
+Similarly, students are prohibited from proposing and/or entering into an agreement with a faculty member to receive any reduced grade on an academic exercise or in the course so as to avoid being charged with a violation of the Academic Honesty Policy.

 Listed below are the options under which academic dishonesty charges can be filed.
 The actions listed within each option will not preclude additional sanctions.
 Students with past violations of the Academic Honesty Policy will be handled under Option C and in concert with other policies.

 Option A: The faculty member may require the student to repeat any work affected by the academic violation.
 When the faculty member chooses to have the student repeat affected work, the faculty member may impose a grade penalty on that work.

-Option C: The student will receive a failing grade in the class in which the offense occurred, and an “X” will be placed next to the “F” on the student’s University transcript, with an explanation on the transcript that the failure resulted from the student’s academic violation.
+Option C: The student will receive a failing grade in the class in which the incident of dishonesty occurred, and a grade of “X” will be placed on the student’s University transcript, indicating the failure resulted from the student’s academic violation.